Needham lifts Aurora Cannabis Inc. [ACB] price estimate. Who else is bullish?

 The Declaration.

-Aurora Cannabis Inc. stock has also loss -20.44% of its value over the past 7 days.
-However, ACB stock has inclined by 58.56% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 19.13% and gained 34.90% year-on date.

-The market cap for ACB stock reached $2.21 billion, with 197.39 million shares outstanding and 196.80 million shares in the current float.
-Compared to the average trading volume of 33.50M shares, ACB reached a trading volume of 18310104 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 28.30M shares, ACB reached a trading volume of 15345134 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Needham have made an estimate for Aurora Cannabis Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on February 12, 2021.
 The new note on the price target was released on February 12, 2021, representing the official price target for Aurora Cannabis Inc. stock.

-Aurora Cannabis Inc. [ACB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -20.44.
-With this latest performance, ACB shares gained by 5.26% in over the last four-week period, additionally plugging by 19.13% over the last 6 months – not to mention a drop of -39.73% in the past year of trading.
+Aurora Cannabis Inc. [ACB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.61.
+With this latest performance, ACB shares dropped by -1.08% in over the last four-week period, additionally plugging by 12.32% over the last 6 months – not to mention a drop of -32.41% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Aurora Cannabis Inc. [ACB] shares currently have an operating margin of -194.00 and a Gross Margin at -56.85.
 Aurora Cannabis Inc.’s Net Margin is presently recorded at -1173.81.